Competitive Strategies – Addressing Competition & Driving Growth

 A typical market is occupied by multiple firms competing for the position of the market leader.
 Marketers always want to occupy a well-known place in the minds of the consumers, and as you can guess – they compete for it.
-In today’s competitive world, it has become absolutely imperative to not only address competition through the use of competitive strategies but also to gain sustainable competitive advantage but nonetheless, one can be confused as to what strategies to effectively use against competitor strategies.
+In today’s competitive world, it has become absolutely imperative to not only address competition through the use of competitive strategies but also to gain sustainable competitive advantage but nonetheless, one can be confused as to what strategies to use against competitor strategies effectively.

 Here lies the answer: